 This amount is only required to be reported in the year the ESS interests are acquired.
 It will not be required to be reported again in a future year.

 If the Scheme type field is N this field may be greater than zero.
-If the Scheme type field is E, D, P or S this field must be zero filled.
+If the Scheme type field is E, D or S this field must be zero filled.

 6.45 Number of ESS interests acquired during the year under deferral scheme – the number of ESS interests acquired during the financial year eligible for deferral.

 If the Scheme type field is D this field may be greater than zero.
-If the Scheme type field is E, N, P or S this field must be zero filled.
+If the Scheme type field is E, N or S this field must be zero filled.

 If the Discount from deferral schemes field is greater than zero this field or the Number of ESS interests with a deferred taxing point arising during the year field must be greater than zero.